Fail to Provide Cases

 STEP FIVE – DISCONTINUANCE

 In some cases we can persuade the CPS to drop charges before the case proceeds to court.
 This saves you the expense and worry of having to attend Court.
-Here are some example cases dealt with by the firm
+Here are some examples of cases dealt with by the firm

 R v ZA – Hendon MC.
 The matter was discontinued in advance of a disclosure hearing.
 The Defendant didn’t need to attend for her trial.